Tl;dr: How to pitch investors. Be normal, be credible. Just read it!

 If you are talking more than 70% of the time you are doing it wrong.
 Investors like to talk and will.
 Let them.
 If they interrupt… shut up!
 There is a reason they are cutting you off and it’s typically a sign you aren’t answering their question well enough or fast enough.
 Embrace those interruptions.
 They are gold.

 If you are in the room you need to talk

-Unless you are at growth stage and have a heavy hitting CFO, President or someone whose job it is to lead fundraising (e.g. Grab hired a chap from Softbank that does the heavy lifting and leads initial discussions), the CEO needs to be leading fundraising.
+Unless you are at the growth stage and have a heavy-hitting CFO, President or someone whose job it is to lead fundraising (e.g. Grab hired a chap from Softbank that does the heavy lifting and leads initial discussions), the CEO needs to be leading fundraising.
 The CEO should ideally be the only person in the first meeting or call with investors.
 It’s their job to be persuasive.
-Some investor will get annoyed if they get on a call and the CEO isn’t present.
+Some investors will get annoyed if they get on a call and the CEO isn’t present.

 Everyone who goes to pitch is blowing time they could otherwise spend executing.
 People should only go to meetings if they add value (And I do not mean moral support).
 It’s really weird to have someone in the room who doesn’t say anything.
 Why the hell are they there?
 When I’ve been pitched by teams and there is more than one person (The CEO) and it’s only one person talking, I’m wondering why the hell they are there?

 Too many founders in a meeting send a message to investors which isn’t positive.
 They are going to be wondering if the team is desperate for money (Who isn’t though!), they aren’t busy and possibly that they may not totally trust the CEO.
 It’s only a small signal, but it all adds up when investors are figuring out if they want to back you.
 Since you haven’t mastered mind control, you don’t have the opportunity to refute these thoughts- so don’t create them.